tomchaplin/tomchaplin.github.io/_portfolio_entries/2018-10-04-Control-Systems-in-Kerbal-Space-Program.md

     <hr class="midrule">
 </figure>

 Next, we need some way of measuring the current state of the vessel, processing that information somehow, and then adjusting the thrust on each engine accordingly.
 There are two competing methods for achieving this goal, namely the two mods [kRPC](https://krpc.github.io/krpc/index.html) and [kOS](https://ksp-kos.github.io/KOS/). kOS is arguably simpler to implement but all scripts must be written in its custom programming language.
-Conversley, kRPC allows you to write your scripts in C++, Java, Python or many other languages.
+Conversely, kRPC allows you to write your scripts in C++, Java, Python or many other languages.
 In this project, I will be using kRPC with Python.

 <figure class = "in_article">
     <hr class="midrule">